errordeveloper/kubegen/README.md

     port: 8080
 ```

-If you are not yet vert familiar with Kubernetes, this should be much easier to understand.
+If you are not yet very familiar with Kubernetes, this should be much easier to understand.
 If you are already using Kubernetes, the rules of how this maps to a "native" format are really quite simple and are outlined down below.

 ## Usage

-The main supported use-case of `kubegen` is for _generating_ files localy and checking in to a repository for use with other tools to implement CD, e.g. [Weave Flux](https://github.com/weaveworks/flux), but piping the output to `kubectl` is also supported for testing purposes.
+The main supported use-case of `kubegen` is for _generating_ files localy and checking in to a repository for use with other tools to implement CD, e.g. [Weave Flux](https://github.com/weaveworks/flux).
+You can pipe the output to `kubectl` for testing, but it's not recommended.

 TODO